dxungngh/TapChiKhoaHoc/README.md

 # Overview

 This project is Vietnamese Science magazine.
-This app is using **Clean architecture of Uncle Bob** I am using template of [Android-Clean-Boilerplate]
+This app is using **Android-CleanArchitecture Of Uncle Bob** I am using template of [Android-Clean-Boilerplate]

 This starter app supports **API 15 and above**.